-(Paragraph 2.A), Contingency Measure projects (Paragraph 3.E), and Transition Area projects 1 (Paragraph 8.C), is defined as one of the following events that prevents the City's performance of 2 the specified act by the deadline set forth in that Paragraph: (a) any act of God, war, fire, 3 earthquake, windstorm, flood, severe drought that is declared as an official state of emergency by 4 the Governor of the State of California, or natural catastrophe; (b) unexpected and unintended 5 accidents (excluding those caused by the City or the negligence of its agents or employees); civil 6 disturbance, vandalism, sabotage or terrorism; (c) restraint by court order or public authority or 7 agency; (d) action or non-action by, or inability to obtain the necessary authorizations or 8 approvals from any governmental agency, provided that the City demonstrates it has made a 9 timely and complete application to the agency and used its best efforts to obtain that approval, or 10 (e) the inability to obtain private property owner access, provided that the City demonstrates it 11 has made a timely and complete request to the owner, and used its best efforts to obtain that 12 13 access.
-Force Majeure shall not include normal inclement weather, other asserted shortages of 14 water, economic hardship or inability to pay.
-15 В. The City's performance of its duties under Paragraph 14.A will be temporarily
+(Paragraph 2.A), Contingency Measure projects (Paragraph 3.E), and Transition Area projects (Paragraph 8.C), is defined as one of the following events that prevents the City's performance of the specified act by the deadline set forth in that Paragraph: (a) any act of God, war, fire, earthquake, windstorm, flood, severe drought that is declared as an official state of emergency by the Governor of the State of California, or natural catastrophe; (b) unexpected and unintended accidents (excluding those caused by the City or the negligence of its agents or employees); civil disturbance, vandalism, sabotage or terrorism; (c) restraint by court order or public authority or agency; (d) action or non-action by, or inability to obtain the necessary authorizations or approvals from any governmental agency, provided that the City demonstrates it has made a timely and complete application to the agency and used its best efforts to obtain that approval, or (e) the inability to obtain private property owner access, provided that the City demonstrates it has made a timely and complete request to the owner, and used its best efforts to obtain that access.
+Force Majeure shall not include normal inclement weather, other asserted shortages of water, economic hardship or inability to pay.

-B. The City's performance of its duties under Paragraph 14.A will be temporarily postponed only during the condition of Force Majeure, but not excused, and the City will continue to be responsible to recommence performance of its actions to comply with the deadlines at the end of the Force Majeure event.
+- B. The City's performance of its duties under Paragraph 14.A will be temporarily postponed only during the condition of Force Majeure, but not excused, and the City will continue to be responsible to recommence performance of its actions to comply with the deadlines at the end of the Force Majeure event.
 The deadlines for performance shall automatically be extended by the period of interruption caused by the Force Majeure event.
 The City shall exercise due diligence to resolve and remove any Force Majeure event.
-Nothing in this paragraph shall be interpreted to relieve the City of its obligations and duties under all applicable laws.

-C. Any party seeking to rely upon this paragraph to excuse or postpone performance under Paragraph 14.A shall have the burden of establishing each of these elements to this Court with jurisdiction over this Stipulated Judgment, and that it could not reasonably have been expected to avoid the event or circumstance, and which by exercise of due diligence has been unable to overcome the failure of performance.
+Nothing in this paragraph shall be interpreted to relieve the City of its obligations and duties under all applicable laws. - C. Any party seeking to rely upon this paragraph to excuse or postpone performance under Paragraph 14.A shall have the burden of establishing each of these elements to this Court with jurisdiction over this Stipulated Judgment, and that it could not reasonably have been expected to avoid the event or circumstance, and which by exercise of due diligence has been unable to overcome the failure of performance.